15 Helpful Raccoon Control Tips

 Evidence of raccoons feeding

 Raccoons make quite a mess when they eat.
 Common signs of raccoons you need to control include knocked-over trash cans, damage to your lawn or garden, empty or spilled pet food bowls, disturbed compost piles, and empty or broken bird feeders, among others.
+Raccoons are also known to carry diseases, so controlling them is necessary for your family’s health.
+If you have experienced raccoon activity on or around your property, contact a pest control professional for help with the removal of these pests.
+They can help get rid of raccoons in a safe and effective manner, while helping to prevent future infestations from occurring.

 Evidence of raccoon tracks

 Raccoons walk very similar to the way that humans do – flat-footed.
 The difference, however, is that they have claws on their toes.
 So, you can make a pretty firm assumption that you have a raccoon control problem if you see tracks with a more extended heel on the rear foot that tends to be 2-3″ wide on the front feet and 3-4″ long on the back feet.
+The tracks may also show claw marks that are pointed forward and distinct from the toes.
+Additionally, you can look for evidence of raccoon scat or droppings near these tracks to help confirm your diagnosis.

 Racoon droppings are cylindrical in shape with rounded or broken ends.
 Their droppings are darker in color, though the exact color will depend on what the raccoon has been eating.
 Raccoon scat often will show remnants of berry seeds and may even show evidence of trash.